tfielder/home-consultant/README.md

 ## Introduction and Function

 Home Consultant was designed to serve as a home consultation tool prototype for TRELORA, a Denver-based real estate brokerage.
 By partnering with the Turing School of Software and Design, TRELORA has provided a valuable learning experience for Module 3 students.
 Our team seeks to present a sleek and fast mobile app that helps TRELORA agents cut down on time spent on data entry, making efficient use of their consultations.

+The app retrieves data from an API setup through TRELORA.
+The property information page has a link that shows google map directions and traffic from their current location.
+Also by clicking on "Zillow' the Home Agent will see the property page on Zillow.
+When agent clicks 'Start Consultation', a timestamp will be recorded and another timestamp will be recorded at the end.
+The consultation information along with time stamps is sent to TRELORA when the Home Agent clicks 'Save'.

 ## Design and Architecture